HL7/FHIR-ONC-Meds/pages/_includes/capstatements.md

 source pages/\_include/{{page.md_filename}}.md  file

-This section outlines conformance requirements for each of the US-Meds actors identifying the specific profiles that need to be supported, the specific RESTful operations that need to be supported, and the search parameters that need to be supported.
+This section outlines conformance requirements for each of the US-Meds actors identifying the specific profiles and search parameters that need to be supported.
 Note: The individual profiles identify the structural constraints, terminology bindings and invariants, however, implementers must refer to the conformance requirements for details on the RESTful operations, specific profiles and the search parameters applicable to each of the US-Meds actors.

 ---